Central Garden & Pet (NASDAQ:CENT) Updates FY 2022 Earnings Guidance

-Central Garden & Pet (NASDAQ:CENT – Get Rating) updated its FY 2022 earnings guidance on Monday.
-The company provided earnings per share (EPS) guidance of $3.10- for the period, compared to the consensus estimate of $3.10.
+Central Garden & Pet (NASDAQ:CENT – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+The company provided earnings per share guidance of $3.10- for the period, compared to the consensus earnings per share estimate of $3.10.
 The company issued revenue guidance of -.

-Separately, Truist Financial cut their price objective on Central Garden & Pet from $65.00 to $60.00 in a research report on Tuesday, March 22nd.
+Central Garden & Pet (NASDAQ:CENT – Get Rating) last released its quarterly earnings data on Wednesday, May 4th.
+The company reported $1.27 earnings per share for the quarter, beating the consensus estimate of $1.18 by $0.09.
+The firm had revenue of $954.37 million for the quarter, compared to analyst estimates of $935.14 million.
+Central Garden & Pet had a net margin of 4.48% and a return on equity of 12.18%.
+On average, equities research analysts predict that Central Garden & Pet will post 3.14 EPS for the current fiscal year.

+In other news, insider John D. Walker III sold 2,000 shares of the stock in a transaction on Thursday, February 24th.
+The shares were sold at an average price of $42.26, for a total transaction of $84,520.00.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Corporate insiders own 8.80% of the company’s stock.

-Several institutional investors have recently added to or reduced their stakes in the stock.
-Advisor Group Holdings Inc. raised its stake in Central Garden & Pet by 43.5% in the first quarter.
-Advisor Group Holdings Inc. now owns 2,176 shares of the company’s stock valued at $96,000 after purchasing an additional 660 shares in the last quarter.
-Canada Pension Plan Investment Board acquired a new stake in Central Garden & Pet in the fourth quarter valued at approximately $211,000.
-Credit Suisse AG boosted its stake in Central Garden & Pet by 4.0% during the fourth quarter.
-Credit Suisse AG now owns 8,371 shares of the company’s stock worth $441,000 after buying an additional 323 shares during the last quarter.
-BNP Paribas Arbitrage SA raised its holdings in shares of Central Garden & Pet by 145.2% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 10,505 shares of the company’s stock valued at $504,000 after buying an additional 6,221 shares during the period.
-Finally, Zacks Investment Management acquired a new position in shares of Central Garden & Pet during the 4th quarter worth about $591,000.
-Institutional investors own 18.59% of the company’s stock.
+A number of large investors have recently bought and sold shares of CENT.
+Allianz Asset Management GmbH grew its stake in Central Garden & Pet by 12.0% in the 4th quarter.
+Allianz Asset Management GmbH now owns 664,425 shares of the company’s stock valued at $34,969,000 after buying an additional 71,092 shares during the last quarter.
+BlackRock Inc. grew its stake in Central Garden & Pet by 3.5% in the 4th quarter.
+BlackRock Inc. now owns 1,670,852 shares of the company’s stock valued at $87,937,000 after buying an additional 56,142 shares during the last quarter.
+Vanguard Group Inc. grew its stake in Central Garden & Pet by 4.0% in the 1st quarter.
+Vanguard Group Inc. now owns 1,416,522 shares of the company’s stock valued at $62,270,000 after buying an additional 54,065 shares during the last quarter.
+Morgan Stanley boosted its holdings in Central Garden & Pet by 89.9% in the 3rd quarter.
+Morgan Stanley now owns 68,315 shares of the company’s stock valued at $3,280,000 after purchasing an additional 32,345 shares during the period.
+Finally, State Street Corp boosted its holdings in Central Garden & Pet by 7.1% in the 4th quarter.
+State Street Corp now owns 381,880 shares of the company’s stock valued at $20,098,000 after purchasing an additional 25,328 shares during the period.
+Institutional investors and hedge funds own 18.59% of the company’s stock.

 Central Garden & Pet Company produces and distributes various products for the lawn and garden, and pet supplies markets in the United States.
 It operates through two segments, Pet and Garden.
 The Pet segment provides dog and cat supplies, such as dog treats and chews, toys, pet beds and grooming products, waste management and training pads, and pet containment; supplies for aquatics, small animals, reptiles, and pet birds, including toys, cages and habitats, bedding, and food and supplements; animal and household health and insect control products; live fish and products for fish, reptiles, and other aquarium-based pets, such as aquariums, furniture and lighting fixtures, pumps, filters, water conditioners, food, and supplements; and products for horses and livestock, as well as outdoor cushions and pillows.